OpenBioSim/ghostly/README.md

 (We recommend using [Miniforge](https://github.com/conda-forge/miniforge).)

-Now install `ghosty` into the environment:
+Now install `ghostly` into the environment:

 ```
 conda activate ghostly